-Goal Statement: By spring of 2021, the percentage of third grade students, who are on RIMPS, meeting or exceeding targets for phonemic awareness will increase from 38 percent to 75 percent, as measured by STAR Reading Assessment.
+Goal Statement: 2b.
+By the spring of each school year through 2021, the percentage of third graders who are at or above benchmark will be higher than 60 percent as measured by STAR.

 Evidence-Based Practice: Develop awareness of segments of sounds in speech and how they link to letters.
 IES Practice Guide: Foundational Skills to Support Reading for Understanding in Kindergarten Through 3rd Grade (Recommendation 2)